Finite-Time Analysis of Natural Actor-Critic for POMDPs

 \textbf{PG/NPG/NAC for MDPs:} Policy gradient methods have been extensively investigated for fully-observed MDPs \cite{konda2003onactor, agarwal2021theory, bhandari2019global, lan2021policy, mei2020global, xu2020improving, khodadadian2021finite}.
 As they rely on the perfect state observation in MDPs, they do not address the problem of partial observability that we consider in this paper.

-\textbf{Policy Evaluation for POMDPs:} Policy evaluation methods have been considered in \cite{singh1994learning, baxter2001infinite} for average-reward POMDPs for the specific class of reactive (memoryless) policies in the tabular (small-state) case.
-In \cite{yu2005function}, TD(1) was adapted for finite-state controllers.
-In our work, as part of the natural actor-critic framework, we study policy evaluation with function approximation for large-scale POMDPs, and employ a multi-step TD learning algorithm to obtain the value function under partial observability.
-Multi-step TD learning was considered in \cite{sutton2018reinforcement, chen2021lyapunov} for MDPs.
+\textbf{Policy Evaluation for POMDPs:} Policy evaluation methods have been considered in \cite{singh1994learning, baxter2001infinite} for average-reward POMDPs for the specific class of reactive (memoryless) policies in the tabular setting.
+In \cite{yu2005function}, tabular TD(1) was adapted for finite-state controllers.
+In our work, as part of the natural actor-critic framework, we present finite-time analysis of multi-step TD learning algorithm with linear function approximation for large POMDPs.
 For POMDPs, finite-step TD learning methods do not converge to the true value functions for policy evaluation unlike MDPs.
 However, we show in this paper that the error can be controlled by employing a multi-step TD learning algorithm, which leads to a tradeoff between sample complexity and accuracy.
 In particular, we prove the effectiveness of multi-step TD learning for POMDPs by providing a non-asymptotic analysis, which yields explicit sample complexity bounds and exhibits the impact of partial observability and function approximation.